-2019-06-17 Terrains listed below are work in progress, they are nowhere near finished.
+Terrains listed below are work in progress, they are not finished.
 For example there is very little of objects like bushes, rocks, trees and buildings etc. These are not finished products!

-See each terrains individual specifications for development progress and if there is none specified then it means there literally are no objects.
-Every terrain (at least the real world data ones) are functioning properly, cultivator_density, field definitions, farmland buy land option, contracts, vehicle shop, sale points, the basic features are there and no errors in the log.
+See each terrains individual specifications for development progress and if there is none specified then it means there are no objects beside vehicle shop + selling points.
+Every terrain (at least the real world data ones) are functioning properly, cultivator_density, field definitions, farmland buy land option, contracts, vehicle shop, selling points, the basic features are there and no errors in the log.

 2019-05-05 there was an issue with terrain scale being off, I started a huge project of re-design / re-make of all our terrains from ground up, I used no existing files, it was a total re-make.

-Releases as of 2019-06-17 none of the below terrains have been publicly released.
+Releases none of the below terrains have been publicly released.
 The fictional PMC Farm Lab test terrain would be ready to release but just havent got around to it.
 We are looking for dedicated testers for all the terrains in this page.

-Fields (field definitions) are made out of large rectangles which do not cover the satellite texture field edges precisely, this is because we want to allow players to plough their fields larger and to their liking, if they dont want then fine the fields work OK as is.
-This gives players more opportunities to be creative and just have something to do, always so satisfying feeling when you know it was you who plow shaped that field larger.
+Fields (field definitions) are made out of large rectangles which do not cover the satellite texture field edges precisely.
 We will improve field definition details on a later date but because their nature being mostly cosmetic, their priority is very low.

 However cultivated / plowed field edges are painted in gimp (cultivator_density) and cover the actual satellite imagery pretty good, courseplay for example uses this field edge instead of field definition.